Super I/O: Functions

+History

-The original super I/O chips communicated with the central processing unit via the ISA bus.
+The original super I/O chips communicated with the central processing unit (CPU) via the ISA bus.
 With the evolution away from ISA towards use of the PCI bus, the Super I/O chip was often the biggest remaining reason for continuing inclusion of ISA on the motherboard.

 Later super I/O chips use the LPC bus instead of ISA for communication with the central processing unit.
-This normally occurs through an LPC interface on the southbridge chip of the motherboard.
+This normally occurs through an LPC interface on the Southbridge chip of the motherboard.

 Since Intel is replacing the LPC bus with the eSPI bus, super I/O chips that connect to that bus have appeared on the market.

-Companies that make super I/O controllers include Nuvoton (has incorporated Winbond), ITE Inc., Fintek Inc. ,ENE Tech. (for laptop) and Microchip Technology (has incorporated SMSC™).
-National Semiconductor (Now Texas Instruments) used to make super I/O controllers but sold that business to Winbond at 2005, which already had a competing super I/O controller business.
+Companies that make super I/O controllers include Nuvoton (spun off from Winbond), ITE Inc., Fintek Inc. ,ENE Tech. (for laptop) and Microchip Technology (which bought SMSC™).
+National Semiconductor used to make super I/O controllers but sold that business to Winbond at 2005, which already had a competing super I/O controller business.
 In 2008, Winbond then spun off its logic businesses to a wholly owned subsidiary, Nuvoton.
 SMSC made super I/O chips and then got acquired by Microchip Technology.